NeuroTechX/ntx_slack_archive/devices.md

  >but before i go down that path, i just wanted to ask if anyone can validate that i just have the wires on daisy hooked up correctly. this is one thing is just cant find on Openbci forums or their how to.

+4/6/2017 5:02 PM

+ **octonomy** :

+ >it seems to work most normally when i take off my right ear clip. this brings the signal within normal range of 0-200uV